-This protocol MAY allow denial-of-service (DoS) attacks to the server.
-An implementation of this protocol SHOULD develop mechanisms to prevent such attacks.
-One of these mechanisms MAY be to process notifications only every few minutes. <14>
+This protocol might allow denial-of-service (DoS) attacks to the server.
+An implementation of this protocol has to develop mechanisms to prevent such attacks.
+One of these mechanisms is to process notifications only every few minutes. <14>

 5.2 Index of Security Parameters